UW-Hydro/VIC/README.txt

         and the model would run without writing to STATE file.
 Code now checks for valid date.

+Replace %i with %d in scanf statements.

+        Files affected:
+        check_state_file.c
+        get_global_param.c
+        read_arcinfo_ascii.c
+        read_initial_model_state.c
+        read_snowband.c
+        read_soilparam.c,
+        read_veglib.c

+        Having %i in fscanf statements was causing input values of "08" to be interpreted as octal rather than decimal.
+These instances of %i have been replaced with %d.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****
 --------------------------------------------------------------------------------